percona/pmm/doc/source/exporter-option.node.rst

 :orphan: true

-.. _pmm/exporter-option.mysqld:
+.. _pmm/exporter-option.node:

 ================================================================================
-|mysql| Server Exporter (mysqld_exporter)
+Node Exporter (mysqld_exporter)
 ================================================================================

-The following options may be passed to the |opt.mysql-metrics| monitoring service as additional options.
+The following options may be passed to the |opt.linux-metrics| monitoring service as additional options.

 .. seealso::